dphhyland/draft-dphhyland-authzen-prior-art/draft-dphhyland-authzen-prior-art.md

 This returns a token which may be enriched by the Authorization Server.

-Policies may be configured to ignore or reject unknown authorization_details types.
+Policies may be configured to ignore or reject unknown <code>authorization_details</code> types.

 If the access token is a JWT then it may contain the authorization details.